swiftlang/sourcekit-lsp/Contributor Documentation/BSP Extensions.md

 ## `workspace/didChangeWatchedFiles`

 Notification sent from SourceKit-LSP to the build system to indicate that files within the project have been modified.

+SourceKit-LSP may send file change notifications for a superset of the files that the BSP server requested to watch in `watchers`.
+It is the BSP server’s responsibility to filter the file watch notifications for the ones it is actually interested in.

 Definition is the same as in LSP.